tradingview/documentation-guidelines/PineBlogPosts/README.md

 #### Capitalization of titles
-Contrary to our User Manual guidelines, we capitalize titles.
+Contrary to our [Writing Guidelines for the Pine User Manual](https://github.com/tradingview/documentation-guidelines/tree/main/PineUserManual), we capitalize titles in blog posts.
 You can use a tool like [Title Capitalization & Title Case Converter Tool - Capitalize My Title](https://capitalizemytitle.com/) to apply the proper rules to your titles.